OlivierLD/ROB/README.md

 > The reason why I originally went for Java is because Java is a programming language, as opposed to Python, which sounds more - to me - like a scripting language.
 > I suspect that this last sentence may cause some eyebrows to raise, but I still believe it.
-> Java is designed to scale, it has amazing debug capabilities (including remote debugging), it scales, it can be
+> Java is designed to scale, it has amazing debug capabilities (including _remote_ debugging), it scales, it can be
-> distributed, it is **_natively_** object-oriented, it's recursive (Java knows about Java), it's compiled - and not interpreted, etc.
+> distributed, it is **_natively_** object-oriented, it's recursive (Java knows about Java), it's compiled - and not interpreted, it can deal with concurrent accesses, etc.
 > Python is great, and keeps getting more and more popular, for good reasons.
 One of them being that it may look simpler than Java,
 > and closer to the mindset of a scientist (like a mathematician).
 > If you look at those charts ranking the different languages popularity, you would see Python's popularity keeping rising, and - for example - C's popularity stagnating at
 > bottom of the scale...
 But still, at least 90% of the Operating Systems are written in C. There must be a reason.
 > Popularity and efficiency might not be always in sync...
 Riding a cab and building a car are two different things.
-> There is obviously a lot to say about that, but I'll stop here; this could turn into an endless conversation.
+> There is obviously a lot to say about that, but I'll stop here; this could turn into an endless conversation (ping me if you want).
 > But now, I want to bridge a gap between Java and Python.
 Let's be positive.

 _**We will give TCP and REST a try**_, for this kind of Python-to-Java communication.